Gujarat High Court: Currently serving

+Former judges

+Live Streaming

+The High Court of Gujarat was pioneer in the country to live stream its proceedings.
+After successful implementation of live proceedings of its benches, the High Court also began live streaming of proceedings of the Principal District Courts across the state from February, 2023.

 The Bench

-The present strength of Gujarat High court is 29 against sanctioned strength of 52 posts which includes 39 permanent posts and 13 additional posts.
+The present strength of Gujarat High court is 35 against sanctioned strength of 52 posts which includes 39 permanent posts and 13 additional posts.

 Following is the list of the Hon'ble Judges who currently preside over various benches of this High Court in the order of seniority.